 Wood conference room tables are still our most requested material.
 There are thousands of wood species, but we only use a select few in our furniture.
 We choose to work with woods that have a nice mix of physical durability, attractive color and grain, and reasonable price.
 You have probably heard of some of them: cherry, mahogany, walnut, maple, and oak have been popular for centuries.
 In addition to those, we work with a huge variety of lesser-known species from around the world.
 Which will work best for your project?
 Short answer: any of them.
 So how to choose?
 Here’s a quick guide to our favorites.

-Cherry is our favorite wood.
+Cherry is our favorite wood for conference room tables.
 The trees we use are grown in Pennsylvania forests.
 They look very different from the flowering, fruit-bearing cherries found in orchards and gardens.
 Forest-grown cherries reach heights of more than 100 feet.
 Those long trunks yield fine lumber and veneer.
 Pennsylvania forests are managed for sustainability.
 During harvest, the best trees are left untouched to provide seeds for the next generation.

 We love cherry because it’s locally grown, easy to work with, reasonably priced, durable, and beautiful.

 Mahogany was the wood of choice in the 1700s.
 It’s still one of the most popular woods for furniture because of its durability and color.
 The trees we use come from Africa, as traditional sources of supply in Cuba and Honduras have been over-harvested.
 African Mahogany, or Sapele, has the interlocked grain seen in New World mahoganies but is a different species of tree.
 It has a very similar color, density, and grain, and is the first choice for a traditional look.